tonietto/Elementary-OS-First-Steps/README.md

 # Elementary-OS-First-Steps
-:baby_bottle: My steps for configuring a fresh installed eOS
+:baby_bottle: My first steps for configuring a fresh installed eOS.

 ## 1 update the system